 You really cannot go wrong when it comes to apple cake.
 The simple cake is a great way to show off the apples, especially during peak apple season.
 The plain cake pairs perfectly with the apples and blends well with the cinnamon sugar flavor to make a very mouthwatering bite.

-The apple cake recipe was given to my mom from a family friend when she got married.
-It’s a basic 4-3-2-1 cake recipe and can easily be made in one bowl.
+The apple cake recipe was given to my mom by a family friend when she got married.
+It's a basic 4-3-2-1 cake recipe and can easily be made in one bowl.
 The hardest part of this cake is getting the food processor down to cut the apples to the right size.
-(True disclaimer, I’ve become pretty lazy and just begun cutting the apples by hand, which probably takes the same amount of time.)
+(True disclaimer, I've become pretty lazy and just begun cutting the apples by hand, which probably takes the same amount of time.)

 The cake is made in a tube pan but can also easily be divided into cupcake tins for little muffins.
 Don't be alarmed that the batter in this cake is THICK!
 When the apples are added in, it becomes a bit smoother but is still pretty thick.
 The thick batter allows for the apple slices to stay in place, and not all sink to the bottom when baking.

 - Easy and Simple - The batter for this cake can all be made in one bowl.
 No mixer or stand mixer is required.

 - Fall Flavor - The apples get to show off their flavor in the best way possible.
 The simple flavor of the cake really lets the apples shine.

 - A Strong Balance of Flavors - This cake isn't overwhelmingly sweet.
 It's the perfect balance of sweet and tart, thanks to the apple flavor.

 Ingreidents Needed To Make This Apple Cake

 See below for all the details on what you'll need to make the full recipe.